warrendt/autoscaleworkshop/README.md

 custom-metrics-config-map.yaml

-In our case, only the query for custom_metric_counter_total_by_podis executed and the results are mappedto the metrics schema astotal/sumvalues.
+In our case, only the query for custom_metric_counter_total_by_podis executed and the results are mapped to the metrics schema astotal/sumvalues.

 # Step 13: Create SSL Certificate